PeernetOfficial/Cmd/API.md

 /blockchain/self/read       Read a block of the blockchain /blockchain/self/add/file   Add file to the blockchain /blockchain/self/list/file  List all files stored on the blockchain

+/profile/list               List all users profile fields and blobs /profile/read               Reads a specific users profile field or blob /profile/write              Writes a specific users profile field or blob
 ```

 The `/share` functions are providing high-level functionality to work with files.
 The `/blockchain` functions provide low-level functionality which is typically not needed.